DBT for You Online Mental Health DBT Program

 Is DBT a mental health treatment?
 Yes.
 See the New York Times article to gain a better understanding of the efficacy of this treatment: ‘The Best Tool We Have’ for Self-Harming and Suicidal Teens

 Do you accept insurance?
 DBT for You has been able to work with insurance plans to obtain coverage for most of our clients.
-We do this by creating single case agreements, or asking for what is called an out of network exception.
+If we are not In Network with your plan we do this by creating single case agreements, or asking for what is called an out of network exception.
 We are happy to answer any questions you may have regarding insurance at info@dbteensnh.org.

 Does DBT include a curriculum that can be taught in schools?
 Yes.
 There is a modified version of standard DBT called DBT Steps A which was created to be taught in schools.